gt-cs3220/gt-cs3220.github.io/Spring_2023/hw5.md

 From project #3, you will use VMs.
 Please see [CoC-ICE](https://github.com/gt-cs3220/gt-cs3220.github.io/blob/master/access_vm_steps/access_vm_doc.md)

+and please make it sure you do "module load cs3220" to set up vivado/vitis on your path

 [**Step 1**]
 The example that we wil use is 2D convolution line buffer. you can directly download including other examples using this command: